shorebirdtech/docs/docs/guides/release/ios.md

 ### Create a Shorebird release

-Create a Shorebird release by running the `shorebird release ios-alpha` command:
+Create a Shorebird release by running the `shorebird release ios` command:

 ```
-$ shorebird release ios-alpha
+$ shorebird release ios
-[WARN] iOS support is in an alpha state.
-See https://docs.shorebird.dev/status#ios-alpha for more information.
+[WARN] iOS support is beta.
+Some apps may run slower after patching.
+See https://docs.shorebird.dev/status for more information.
 ✓ Fetching apps (0.1s)
 ✓ Building release (56.2s)
 ✓ Getting release version (37ms)